 Agnico Eagle Mines Limited (AEM), headquartered in Toronto, has been operating in Nunavut since 2007.
-The organization has always been committed making a significant and positive difference in the communities where it operates.
-To ensure success, the AEM team needed to apply the same rigor to evaluating their social performance as applied to all other aspects of the business, easily link community outcomes and business value, create shared value.
+The organization has always been committed to making a significant, positive difference in the communities where it operates.
+To ensure success, the AEM team needed to apply the same rigor to evaluating their social performance as applied to all other aspects of the business, easily link community outcomes to business value, and create shared value.

-They chose Boréalis to help with the management and measurement of their community relations program and data.
+They chose Borealis to help manage and measure their community relations program and data.